 Through rehearsal and performance, students will develop an understanding of Swing, Latin, Rock, and instrumental Improvisation styles.
 The band performs at concerts and festivals throughout the year.
-Students who are registered in Jazz Band, but not Concert Band, will be required to rehearse and perform with the Senior Concert Band for concerts and festivals.
+Students registered in Jazz Band, but not Concert Band, must rehearse and perform with the Senior Concert Band for concerts and festivals.

-CONCERT CHOIR GR 9, 10, 11, 12 (MCCR1S, 2S, 3S, 4S) - 1 credit
+CONCERT CHOIR GR 9, 10, 11, 12 (MCCR1S, 2S, 3S, 4S) - 1 credit including Sight Reading, Ear Training, and Vocal Production.

-This performance-based group rehearses over the noon hour, and works towards concerts and festivals.
-Students study a variety of musical styles from around the world, including classical, pop, folk, and musical theatre.
-Through the repertoire studied, students continue to work towards improving their musical skills, including Sight Reading, Ear Training, and Vocal Production.
 Performances are mandatory.

-Evaluation: Daily observations, Theory quizzes, Singing tests
+This performance-based group rehearses over the noon hour and works towards concerts and festivals.
+Students study various musical styles from around the world, including classical, pop, folk, and musical theatre.
+Through the repertoire studied, students continue to work towards improving their musical skills,